 - Digital publishers and directories.
 Given that much of their intellectual property is right out there in the open, digital publishers are at the top of the “most wanted” list.
 Yell.com, the multinational directories and Internet services company that grew out of British Telecom’s yellow pages operation, found that they were not only losing unique data and suffering sluggish site performance, but their customers were also being slammed by spammers using scraped form data.
-Manta is a destination site where about 30 million small and midsize companies market themselves to each other and to consumers, making it attractive to scrapers that use automated bots to steal content and distract valuable IT resources away from business-facing tasks.
+Manta is a destination site where about 30 million small and midsize companies market themselves to each other and to consumers, making it attractive to content scraping bots that steal content and distract valuable IT resources away from business-facing tasks.

-Bottom line – if your site contains content that represents revenue for your business, that business is at risk.
+Bottom line – if your site contains content that represents revenue for your business, you need web scraping protection.

 The legal status of web scraping has been yo-yoing around the legal landscape since the turn of the century.
 That’s when Bidder’s Edge, an early auction data aggregator, was sued by eBay for scraping data from the online auction site using Trespass to Chattels laws; the courts found in eBay’s favor, but Bidder’s Edge appealed and the case was eventually settled out of court.
 The intention of this judgment was reversed in 2001 when a travel agency sued a competitor for scraping its prices as a basis for setting its own prices.
 In this case, the judge ruled that the fact this scraping was not welcomed by the site’s owner was insufficient grounds to make it “unauthorized access” under federal hacking laws and two years after that was overruled again in Intel vs Hamidi.